VicNing/node-stun/README.md

 # stunman

-`stunman` is a zero-dependency node.js library written in Typescript that implements Session Traversal Utilities for NAT (STUN) protocol.
+`stunman` is a zero-runtime-dependency node.js library written in Typescript that implements Session Traversal Utilities for NAT (STUN) protocol.

 ## Implemented Protocols